mohamadi7613/mycheat/py/django.md

         ordering = ['-created_at', 'title']       # Default sorting for queries
         indexes = [models.Index(fields=['title'])]  # add index to db for faster search
 ```

+### Model relations

+1. OneToOneField: One author can have only one address
+2. ManyToManyField: Many authors can have many artiles
+3. ForeignKey: One author can have many books

 ### admin